digitalservicebund/a2j-rechtsantragstelle/doc/adr/0013-pageConfig-inside-application.md

 #### Note

-While not neccessary, his could be integrated in our existing xStateConfig:
+While not neccessary, this could be integrated in our existing xStateConfig:

 ```typescript
 const xStateConfig = {